Jia Le Tan

 Hello!

 My academic pursuits predominantly lie at the intersection of Computational Statistics and Bayesian Inference, with a distinct emphasis on Monte Carlo methodologies.
-Within the ambit of my doctoral research, I am currently engaged in advancing the Pareto-Smoothed Importance Sampling (PSIS) method, specifically extending its capabilities to integrate within a Sequential Monte Carlo (SMC) framework.
-As an aside to my primary research focus, I harbour a keen interest in the domain of Algebraic Statistics.
-I am particularly enthused about delving deeper into the intricate relationship between algebraic geometry and its implications in statistical sciences.
+Within the ambit of my doctoral research, I am currently engaged in advancing the Pareto-Smoothed Importance Sampling (PSIS) method, specifically extending its capabilities to integrate within Approximate Bayesian Computation (ABC) and Sequential Monte Carlo (SMC) frameworks.

 Beyond my academic pursuits, I have a profound appreciation for Formula One and am an avid follower of the sport.
 Additionally, I enjoy sim racing, specifically on the F1 platform.
-I also take pleasure in playing badminton recreationally, finding it a great way to de-stress after a busy week!
+I also play badminton recreationally from time to time!

 October 2023 - present: PhD in Statistics @ University of Warwick